-There are many ways to view the health of your Big Data Cluster.
-As of CTP 3.0, there are kubectl commands, mssqlctl commands as well as dashboards.
-For the sake of this series, I will focus on the dashboards.
+[Updated for CTP 3.1] – There are many ways to view the health of your Big Data Cluster.
+New in CTP 3.1, the Microsoft Cluster Administration Portal was removed.
+There are kubectl commands and mssqlctl commands to check the health of your cluster but I will focus on the Kubernetes Dashboard for this series.
 I will blog about some of the useful kubectl and mssqlctl commands in later posts.

 Before I get started I want to say that there are many ways to deploy a Big Data Cluster.
 There is a “Default configuration” way and a “Custom configuration” way.
 You can read more about the custom config way here.
 I will be posting blogs on the other ways to deploy a BDC but for the sake of this series I will be deploying the BDC via the default way.
 The BDC team at Microsoft is constantly revamping and tweaking the BDC deployment process in order to make it more streamline and easier.